hpc4cmb/nesap/hackathon_2019/README.md

     30000 * (100 * 3600 * 24 * 365) * 8 bytes = 757 TB

-of memory.
+of memory for a single copy of the timestream data.
 On the cori-KNL system we have 9600 nodes each with ~90GB of usable memory.
 So the aggregate total is 864TB.
-If we ran with 16 MPI processes per node there would 153600 total processes.
+If we ran with 16 MPI processes per node there would be 153600 total processes.

 The dataset above is naturally split into 30-50 "observations" per day.
 For this test we will assume that a single process has 37 detectors for 90 observations of 30 minutes each.
-This approximates the realistic data distribution and cost of operations like the pointing calculation.
+This approximates a realistic data distribution and cost of operations like the pointing calculation.